Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 It is unclear which work(s) Dewing exhibited at the 1893

-Maria Oakey Dewing was born in New York and studied art at the Cooper Union School of Design for Women and the Antique School of the National Academy of Design, as well as with La Farge in Paris in the 1870s.
+Maria Oakey Dewing was the child of a New York businessman, William Francis Oakey, and his cultivated Bostonian wife Sally.
+Maria studied art at the Cooper Union School of Design for Women and with John LaFarge (a major influence on her florals) at the National Academy of Design, as well as with Thomas Couture in Paris in the 1870s.
 After she married the well-known figure-painter Thomas Wilmer Dewing in 1881 and gave birth to her daughter, she painted only still-lifes (to avoid competing with her husband?).
 The Dewings spent their summers in the art colony of Cornish, New Hampshire where her garden became famous and the inspiration for many of her paintings.
 Late in life, she admitted that she regretted abandoning figure paintings.
+Dewing also wrote articles, poems, and three books.

 representative work